 Looking back down the Backbone Trail

 A short distance from the junction, make another left, heading up to the 2,805-foot summit.
-Straight ahead is a lower overlook that faces south and also offers great views of Malibu.
+Straight ahead, there is a lower overlook along Saddle Peak Road that faces south and offers great views over Malibu.
 Saddle Peak is the sixth tallest point in the range.
 From here, one has an excellent view east toward Santa Monica Bay.
-Enjoy the panoramic views before returning the way your came.
-No fee or permit is required, so get out enjoy!
+Enjoy the panoramas and return the way your came.
+Dogs and bikes are not allowed on this trail.
+No fee or permit is required to hike to Saddle Peak, so get out enjoy!

 Looking southwest from the lower lookout